Skip to main content

 Rose cut diamonds first became popular in the late 16th century.
 The discovery of a large number of diamond stones by Brazilian gold miners in 1725 Resulted in the plummeting of prices of diamonds.
 As a result, there was suddenly a lost supply of affordable diamonds in Europe.

-Moreover, one of the biggest factors for the popularity of those cut diamonds at this time was that nothing sparkled better under candlelight than rose cut diamonds.
+Moreover, one of the biggest factors for the popularity of those cut diamonds at this time was that nothing sparkled better under candlelight than natural rose cut diamonds.
 Evening diamond jewelry was largely influenced by technological advances in the processes of candle making.

-All in all, it is obvious that rose cut diamonds then we dated back to as early as the 16th century and the Georgian and Victorian were possibly the time during which they became extremely popular among the masses.
+All in all, it is obvious that rose cut natural diamonds then we dated back to as early as the 16th century and the Georgian and Victorian were possibly the time during which they became extremely popular among the masses.

 Rose cut diamonds, or for that matter, any type of fancy cut diamond is always going to be much cheaper than round brilliant diamonds.
-This is because of the yield of the rough diamond, Which is directly related to the profitability from the diamond.
+This is because of the yield of the rough diamond, Which is directly related to the profitability of the diamond.
 This is because the carat weight of the polished diamond determines its value and how much it can be sold for.

 In other words, when The diamond cutter needs to remove the most amount of material from the rough stone, the cost of the final polished stone increases.
 This is because every percentage of the carat weight removed from the rough diamond equals money being lost.
 Moreover, this also requires specialized labor.